AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   One thing PoS chains could try is: measuring weight \emph{in another chain's hashes}.
 }
 This happens because these conversion methods \emph{don't try to convert work done at different times.}
-PoR only ever converts \emph{near-simultaneous work.}
+PoR only ever converts \emph{near-simultaneous work}, i.e., if the coin-weights of reflecting blocks are summed, that is always converted to local work \emph{with respect to some specific moment in time.}

 While measuring weight in coins (in this case, at least) seems to have some meaning, we probably shouldn't \emph{leave} chain-weight in those units.
 The difficulty of a PoW network converts network size (participation) into hashes, and it is adjusted regularly.